binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

   * Ampersand: `&`
   * CDATA section delimiters: `<![CDATA[` and `]]>` allowing an attacker to form executable code
 2. Injecting an untrusted XML document which is accepted and not contextually validated, filtered or sanitised by the parser, assuming XML documents are accepted.
 One can also exploit the XML parser that is configured to resolve, validate and process external entities in the form of Document Type Definitions (DTDs) and XML Schema Definitions (XSDs).
 This is known as [XML External Entity](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Processing) (XXE) exploitation
-3. Attempting to modify the XML structure by injecting various XML data and Tags ([tag injections](https://www.owasp.org/index.php/Testing_for_XML_Injection_(OTG-INPVAL-008)#Tag_Injection)) and witnessing how the parser deals with the data.
+3. Attempting to modify the XML structure by injecting various XML data and Tags ([tag injections](https://www.owasp.org/index.php/Testing_for_XML_Injection_(OTG-INPVAL-008)#Tag_Injection)) and witnessing how the parser deals with the data

 There are a number of XML attack categories exploitable via injection that target weaknesses.